ACoAs being ‘RIGHT’ (Part 5b)

 ⬅ “The RIGHT WAY” by DMT

 🚧 🚦 NEITHER is it co-dependent people-pleasing, where we deny or ignore our own opinions, needs, emotions or desires!
-The only people who will tolerate that kind of communication are other PPs, P-As & other control freaks.
+The only people who want us to do that are the PPs, P-As, active alcoholics & other narcissists.

 The RIGHT WAY IS: